From boogers to pus, our bodies can produce pretty funky fluids.

 Any infection that is painful, red or maybe has pus inside should be looked at by a doctor the same day,” Didion said.

-Your provider may drain the pus, clean the infected area using sterile tools and prescribe antibiotics.
+Your provider may drain the area, clean the infected area using sterile tools and prescribe antibiotics.
 To help ensure they are prescribing the right antibiotics, they may sample (or ‘culture’) the pus.
 Large wounds or abscesses may need to be cleaned and drained by a surgeon.

 Don’t fret over a simple pimple